SURYATEJATANKALA/Nike-clone/README.md

 # Nike-clone
-This is a normal project that I had created clone of nike online store.
+This is a basic front end project.
+It is a clone of Nike Website.
-Here I used web technologies of HTML, CSS, and Js.
+Here the technologies used are HTML, CSS and Js.